[LUM#17] Innovating for Biodiversity with Qualinoa

-"Combining biodiversity and health in our food" is the motto of Didier Bazile, who has developed a bread recipe using a blend of flours from different varieties of quinoa.
-This innovation kills two birds with one stone: it preserves the biodiversity of quinoa and offers consumers a healthy food product.
+“Combining biodiversity and health in our food” is the motto of Didier Bazile, who has developed a bread recipe using a blend of flours made from different varieties of quinoa.
+This innovation kills two birds with one stone: it preserves quinoa biodiversity while offering consumers a healthy food option.

 Photo: Quinoa © Didier Bazile